murzz/wdxtaglib/doc/readme.txt

 License Agreement --------------------------------------------------------------
-	This software is distributed under the GNU General Public License (GPL) and GNU Lesser General Public License (LGPL).
+	This software is distributed under the GNU General Public License (GPL) version 3 or later and GNU Lesser General Public License (LGPL) version 3 or later.

 Requirements -------------------------------------------------------------------